 The Company competes primarily on the basis of the quality and range of services offered, its experience (both domestically and internationally) in the design, construction and management of privatized correctional and detention facilities, and its reputation.
-The Company competes with a number of companies, including, but not limited to: Corrections Corporation of America; Correctional Services Corporation; Group 4 International Corrections Service; U.K. Detention Services, Ltd.; Cornell Corrections Corporation; Securicor Group; Sodexho and Management and Training Corporation.
+The Company competes with a number of companies, including, but not limited to: Corrections Corporation of America; Correctional Services Corporation; Group 4 Falck Global Solutions Ltd; U.K. Detention Services, Ltd.; Cornell Companies, Inc.; Securicor PLC; Sodexho Alliance; and Management and Training Corporation.
 Some of the Company's competitors are larger and have greater resources than the Company.
 The Company also competes in some markets with small local companies that may have a better knowledge of the local conditions and may be better able to gain political and public acceptance.
-Potential competitors can enter the Company's business without a substantial capital investment or experience in management of correctional or detention facilities.
 In addition, in some markets, the Company may compete with governmental agencies that are responsible for correctional facilities.